binbang12/minimalistphotography/README.md

 2. **Once the mod is ready to proceed, explain to them what the requirements are for an invite to be sent.**

-   Due to photo-pool images being held to a higher standard, the criteria for what posts we approve are different then Queue.
+   Due to photo-pool images being held to a higher standard, the criteria for what posts we approve are different in the Photo Pool then in Queue.
 For images in the pool, they must meet the following:

    \- Have unanimous upvotes (👍)
    \- Have at least 3 upvotes (👍)

    If the image does not meet these conditions, then we won't send an invite for it, we just delete it.
-If the image has met these conditions, there are a few more things to check before sending an invite.
+If the image has met these conditions, select one (usually the oldest one in the Photo Pool), and then there are a few more things to check before sending an invite.

    \- Search modmail for any conversations with that user.
 (Do not include "u/" in the search).
    \- Either no invitations have to have been sent previously, or there must have only been 1, having occured at least 3 months ago.